EDCD/EDMarketConnector/README.md

 ### This app requires accurate timestamps
 The app requires that your clock is accurate to within a minute or two.
 The easiest way to do this is to check “Set time automatically” and maybe “Set time zone automatically” in your system's Date & Time settings.

-### Shipyard data not reported
-The Frontier server that supplies the data to this app sometimes fails to supply shipyard data.
-Visit the shipyard in-game and try “Updating” again.

-This problem is tracked as [Issue #86](https://github.com/Marginal/EDMarketConnector/issues/86).

 ### Doesn't auto-update and/or persistently gives “Server is lagging” error
 This app uses Elite: Dangerous' log files to track the systems and stations that you visit.
 If you're running this app on a different machine from the Elite: Dangerous game, or if you find that this app isn't automatically tracking the systems that you visit and/or isn't automatically “updating” on docking (if you have that option selected), then adjust the “E:D journal file location” setting on the Configuration tab to point to the game's log files.